AbdulSalamTech/JavaScript-Beginners-Projects/README.md

 # JavaScript-Projects
-These are some of my beginner level projects of JavaScript
+These are some of mine beginner level projects of JavaScript

 ## JavaScript Solution Code (Project 1)
 ``` JavaScript